predixdesignsystem/px-forms-design/README.md

 ## Usage

-This flag is available and, if needed, should be set to `true` prior to importing the module:
+The following flags are available and, if needed, should be set to `true` prior to importing the module:

     $inuit-enable-inline-fields
     $inuit-enable-text-input--bare